Understanding Registration Terminology at EFSC

 Example: A 3 credit course = 3 contact hours of class time, required per week.
 A "regular" class will meet in the classroom Tuesday/Thursday, 8:00 a.m. – 9:15 a.m., but a "hybrid" class will meet in the classroom Tuesday, 8:00 a.m. – 9:15 a.m. and there will be online assignments in which students will work with other students in place of meeting on Thursday.
 These assignments are class, not homework.
 You will also have homework.

-Late Fee: A one-time per term late registration fee of $50 will be assessed to all students who initially register for classes after
+Late Fee: A non-refundable late registration fee will be assessed to all students registering in a term after the first published

 Limited Access Program: A Florida College System program or university upper-division program in which student enrollment is limited due to space, equipment, faculty limitations or other limitations.